-Working remotely has suddenly become the new reality for so many businesses and working professionals.
-With the outbreak of the COVID-19 pandemic, millions of people went from working in an office to working from home.
-And, this sudden shift made team managers, leaders, and business owners confused and worried about keeping the business up and running.
-This explains the sudden need for innovative KPI solutions, which begs the question: how do you measure the effectiveness of remote working?
+The outbreak of the COVID-19 pandemic sent millions of people from working in an office to working remotely.
+This sudden shift left team managers, leaders, and business owners confused and worried about keeping the business up and running.
+This explains the sudden need for innovative KPI solutions with leading indicators for measuring organizational success, which begs the question: how do you measure the effectiveness of remote working?

 KPI Strategies to Boost Your Team’s Remote Work Efficiency